How are you holding up, dear friend?

 When I get absorbed in a project, if the end is anywhere in sight, I want to ignore everything else, put my life on hold and GET.
 IT.
 FINISHED.

 At first, tweaking was a good distraction from coronavirus news.
 But chapter seven covers the year before my son was diagnosed with a brain tumor at age eleven.
 It got to be too intense.
-I didn’t know if I was crying more about the memories, or about what’s going on in the world today.
+I didn’t know if I was crying more about the memories, or about what was going on in the world today.

 Then, yesterday, it hit close to home.
 I got the news that my friend who is infected with COVID-19 has taken a turn for the worst.